albino937/albinje/README.md

 ### Hey <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="25px">
 My name is Albin Joseph, I am a doctoral candidate working on observational cosmology at [Indian Institute of Science Education and Research Bhopal](https://www.iiserb.ac.in/).
-My research areas includes observational constraints on the dark energy models and exact solutions of cosmological models.
-I enjoy physics, coding in different languages and also a tech enthusiast.
+My work focuses on understanding the nature of [dark energy](https://en.wikipedia.org/wiki/Dark_energy) which is responsible for the present accelerated expansion of our universe.
+My research areas includes observational constraints on the dark energy models, exact solutions of cosmological models and applyimg machine learning techniques in the cosmological scenarios.
+I enjoy physics, coding in different languages and GPU computing.
+Other than that, I love adventure and also a passionate badminton player.

 ### Some of my favourite tools